luisval/EIC-Pie/README.md

 # EIC-Pie
-This project is dedicated to the electron-pion rejection analysis for the EIC experiment.
+This repository is dedicated to the electron-pion rejection analysis for the EIC experiment.